gaddisa/Movie-Review-Classification_RNN_LSTM_GRU/README.md

 ## Problem Statement

-Sentiment analysis of movie reviews is crucial for understanding audience reactions and predicting the success of movies.
+Sentiment analysis of movie reviews is crucial for understanding audience reactions and predicting movie success.
 The problem statement for this project involves building a robust deep learning model capable of accurately classifying movie reviews as positive or negative based on the sentiment expressed in the text.
-This requires training models that can effectively capture the semantic meaning and context of movie reviews, considering factors such as sarcasm, irony, and ambiguity.
+This requires training models that can effectively capture movie reviews' semantic meaning and context, considering factors such as sarcasm, irony, and ambiguity.

 ## Tools and Technologies